gridsingularity/gsy-matching-engine-sdk/README.md

 - `domain-name` --> D3A domain URL
 - `web-socket` --> D3A websocket URL
 - `simulation-id` --> UUID of the collaboration or Canary Network (CN)
-- `run-on-redis` --> This flag can be set for local testing of the API client, where no user authentication is required.
-  For that, a locally running redis server and d3a simulation are needed.

 #### Examples
 - For local testing of the API client: